Things to do in Sydney in July

 Whale Watching out of Sydney

 Yes I know we have mentioned this before and we will probably mention it again but the whales are coming and they will keep on coming until one ventures into Sydney Harbour.
 When that happens the media will make a big splash with the story, they like this kind of thing because they can recycle lasts years report.
 Anyway, the danger is the news coverage fills up on the whale spotting boats for a month.
-So if you want to see a whale, possibly with her calf, don’t leave it too long.
+So if you want to see a whale, possibly with her calf, book soon.

 Christmas in July